Notebook of Avon Reah Smith-Ryan, 1942-1945

 necessary.

-Ron L. is a Britain and is most reliable at this part
+Don L. is a Britain and is most reliable at this sort

-of [?] and he is easily my best man, not always appreciated
+of routine work he is easily my best man.
+Not always appreciated

 by the men but always by me.

-Speculation as to our destination if we are moved at [?]
+Speculation as to our destination if we are moved is rather

 futile but I record a guess at Taiwan (Formosa).

 his 1 Bn Malayan Regt.
-I'll also try to meet a RAGH
+I'll also try to meet a RAAF

-Officer secretly arrived there having been shot down over Timor
+Officer recently arrived there having been shot down over Timor

 on 22 Dec last.
 We are told he has fairly up to date news